My brother-in-law, Bill McGowan, passed away unexpectedly last week.

 Cheering you on in your efforts to try.

-And, believing in you – when you needed to be believed in most.
+Believing in you–when you needed to be believed in most.

 I’ve spoken to so many of Bill’s friends and acquaintances this past week.

-Some said, “He’s the one guy who believed in me; who helped me; who gave me my first big break; my first job.”
+Some said, “He’s the one guy who believed in me, helped me, gave me my first big break, my first job.”

 “I think you just did,” I told him.

-The memories that his grandkids, and his nieces and nephews, will never get to experience with their beloved “Baa-Boo” and their Uncle Bill.
+Memories that his grandkids and his nieces and nephews will never get to experience with their beloved Baa-Boo and their Uncle Bill.

 I will miss everything about you, Bill.

-Especially your big, silly smile, your great, goofy laugh, and the huge hugs that you gave everyone whenever you saw them.
+Especially, your great goofy grin, your big hearty laugh, and the huge hugs you gave everyone whenever you saw them.

-Despite our new companion, we will all try moving through our grief as it visits, by putting one step in front of the other – one minute, one hour, one day at a time.
+Despite our new companion, we will try moving through our grief by putting one foot in front of the other–one minute, one hour, one day at a time.

-Knowing this family, we will probably make a game of it – calling it something like, “What-Would-Baa-Boo-Do, Or Uncle-Bill-Do-If-He-Were-Here.”
+Knowing this family, we will probably make it a game and call it something original like, What-Would-Baa-Boo-Do or Uncle-Bill-Do-If-He-Were-Here.

-I hope I can become at least half the man you were, Bill – as a husband, son, dad, brother, uncle, and friend – any maybe – someday – not too soon, a Grandpa too.
+I hope I can become at least half the man you were, Bill, as a husband, son, dad, brother, uncle and friend and maybe, someday–not too soon, a Grandpa, too.

-I will think of you Magoo, like I always have – a bright ray of sunshine in all of our lives.
+I will think of you Magoo, like I always have,

-That your Life Force now, is like a radiant ray of the sun in a solar eclipse; moving us up and over and through our grief;
+Imagining your life force now, like a radiant ray of the sun in a solar eclipse.

-That just like a ray of the sun, which, even in complete darkness is never truly separated from its source – we too, will never be separated from our Source.
+Like a ray of sun, which, even in complete darkness is never truly separated from its source, that we, too, will never be separated from our Source.

-In that way, we can never be truly separated from you.
+In that way, we will never be truly separated from you.

-And when I give someone a hug, I’ll give them a little extra squeeze for you too because your Spirit will live on in all of us – for as long as we live on.
+And when I give someone a hug, I’ll give them an extra squeeze for you because your spirit will live on in all of us–for as long as we live on.